 Students who apply for admission but do not complete the admissions process, or are admitted but never attend NSU, may reactivate their applications within a period of two semesters after the intended semester of enrollment.
-For example, if students are admitted for fall semester, they must enroll no later than the following summer term.
+For example, a student admitted for fall semester must enroll no later than the following summer term.
 After the two semester deadline, students must reapply for admission and a new application fee will be assessed.
+Students who wish to apply for readmission must clear all financial and academic holds from their record before a readmission application is processed.